strimzi/strimzi-kafka-oauth/README.md

 It's the same for any other authorizer you may use - instead of using `authorizer.class.name` you install it by using `strimzi.authorizer.delegate.class.name`.

-Do not use `OAuthSessionAuthorizer` together with `KeycloakRBACAuthorizer` as that would be redundant.
+Do not use `OAuthSessionAuthorizer` together with `KeycloakAuthorizer` as that would be redundant.

 If you don't use any authorizer at all, and don't use re-authentication, but still want to enforce access token expiry mid-session, don't specify the `strimzi.authorizer.delegate.class.name` at all.
 Instead, specify the following configuration: